MicrosoftDocs/entra-docs/docs/identity/monitoring-health/scenario-health-sign-ins-compliant-device.md

 # Customer intent: As an IT admin, I want to understand the health of my tenant through identity related signals and alerts so I can proactively address issues and maintain a healthy tenant.
 ---

-# How to investigate the sign-ins requiring a compliant device alert
+# How to investigate the sign-ins requiring a compliant or managed device alert

 Microsoft Entra Health (preview) provides a set of health metrics you can monitor and receive alerts when a potential issue or failure condition is detected.
 Tenant health monitoring aggregates several health signals and alerts across different services and scenarios.
-This scenario captures each user authentication that satisfies a Conditional Access policy requiring sign-in from a compliant device, such as a large increase in users being blocked.
+This scenario captures user authentication that satisfies a Conditional Access policy requiring signing in from a compliant or managed device.
+Alerts for this scenario include, for example, a large increase in users being blocked from signing in based on the compliant device policy.

 To learn more about how Microsoft Entra Health works, see: